Laura Iñiguez, Content Manager at Hirebook

 What is Work-Life Balance?

-Unlike work-life integration, a work-life balance seeks to equally prioritize the demands of work and personal life, establishing clear boundaries and a designated schedule to attend to work matters and personal ones.
+Unlike work-life integration, a work-life balance seeks to equally prioritize the demands of work and personal life, provide a decent environment that allows employees to work efficiently, and establish clear boundaries and a designated schedule to attend to work matters and personal ones.

 Unfortunately, with remote and hybrid workplaces on the rise, these boundaries to keep work-life and personal-life separated seem to fade.
 With employees doing most of their work remotely, they might feel tempted to check their work email or a message from a colleague when they’re off the clock.
 It’s also difficult to keep a certain schedule when employees may need to spend a little more time at work preparing a big presentation or project, or they might even need a little more time at home because of a family situation.
 Unexpected scenarios are meant to happen every once in a while, so keeping a steady work-life balance can be quite hard and people can find themselves adjusting this “balance” time and time again.